atan009/vimrc/README.md

 ###Plugin #8 - Surround:
 ------------------------
-Surround aids you in adding, changing or deleting mappings.
+Surround aids you in adding, changing or deleting delimiters.
 This includes parentheses, brackets and more.

 	cs[first character][second character]
 			replace occurences of the first character with the second character on the highlighted string of characters

 	ds"
 			remove the delimiters